johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 ## Conclusion

 And that's it!
-You now have an ASP.NET application that can chunk documents (or raggest 😉) in the background using Kernel Memory running in serverless mode.
+This is an ASP.NET application that can chunk documents (or RagGest 😉) in the background using Kernel Memory running in serverless mode.
 I haven't yet had the need to upgrade to the full Kernel Memory service.
-Perhaps the day will come, but the mileage we can get with just this approach is considerable.
+Perhaps the day will come, but the mileage we can get with this approach is considerable.

-With thanks to David Rosevear and George Karsas for their help working on this mechanism.
+Many thanks to David Rosevear and George Karsas for their help working on this mechanism.
+And George for "RagGestion" - I love it!